sobjornstad/PSDaylog/README.md

 double up the dollar sign to tell Daylog it's not a billing item.
 So an amount of five hundred dollars would be written `$$500.00`.

-#### Hats
+#### Tags

-*Hats* categorize your work and group projects and entries together so you can quickly limit your searches to a single responsibility or problem domain.
+Tags categorize your work and group projects and entries together so you can quickly limit your searches to a single responsibility or problem domain.
-For instance, you might have a "teaching" hat and a "consulting" hat, or a "web design" hat, an "education" hat, and an "administration" hat.
+For instance, you might have a "teaching" tag and a "consulting" tag, or a "web design" tag, an "education" tag, and an "administration" tag.

-Hats use the character `^` (looks like a hat) plus the hat name.
-Hat names may contain letters and numbers;
+Tags use the character `^` (looks like a hat) plus the tag name. tag names may contain letters and numbers;
-the first space or character of punctuation ends the hat name.
+the first space or character of punctuation ends the tag name.

-Unlike billing accounts, hats are not mutually exclusive, and you can add any number of hats to an entry.
+Unlike billing accounts, tags are not mutually exclusive, and you can add any number of tags to an entry.
-If you like, you can think of hats as tags for your work.

-If you always assign a particular hat to entries with a particular billing item, you can use an `!autohat` directive to reduce the amount of typing required and the risk of skewing your data by forgetting to add the hat to an entry.
+If you always assign a particular tag to entries with a particular billing item, you can use an `!autotag` directive to reduce the amount of typing required and the risk of skewing your data by forgetting to add the tag to an entry.

 #### Item names